 Certification Status of ISO14001

 Meiji Group is promoting attainment of the ISO14001 environmental management certificate for its production sites.
-We are aiming for multi-site certification across all production sites in Japan by the end of FYE 2021.
+We have attained for multi-site certification across all production sites in Japan at FYE 2021.

 Overseas: 2 Group Companies

-Japan: 2 Plants, 1 Research Laboratory and 1 Group Company
+Japan: 2 Plants, 4 Production Centers, 2 Research Centers and 1 Group Company

 Overseas: 1 Group Company